Skip to content

 Every action resolves to a deterministic outcome — branch on expected vs unhandled.

-Every action resolves to a deterministic outcome — it never rejects with a raw throw.
-A handler can throw whatever it likes (a declared NiceError, an undeclared one, or a plain Error); the runtime funnels all of them into one typed result so the call site always has the same shape to branch on.
+Every action always finishes with a clear, predictable outcome — it never just rejects with a raw throw.
+Your handler can throw anything it likes (a declared NiceError, an undeclared one, or a plain Error); the runtime turns all of them into one typed result, so the place you call from always has the same shape to check against.

-expected is relational because the same NiceError can be expected for one action (which declared it) and unexpected for another (which didn’t). isUnhandled is intrinsic to the error — it’s true only for the generic wrapper castNiceError produces around a non-NiceError throw, and it survives transport.
+expected depends on which action you called: the very same NiceError can be expected for one action (which declared it) and unexpected for another (which didn’t). isUnhandled is a property of the error itself — it’s true only for the generic wrapper castNiceError puts around a non-NiceError throw, and it stays true even after the error travels over the network.

-The idiomatic path: get the outcome and branch on it.
+Get the outcome as a value and check it.
 No try/catch.

 import { matchFirst } from "@nice-code/error";